 The Security Event Manager Controller is a single host within the Security Event Manager that functions as the main controller for the hosts.
-This host is usually Blade A2 of the chassis and is responsible for the DHCP, configuration management, and lifecyle management such as upgrades, resets, and more.
+This host is usually Blade A2 of the chassis and is responsible for the DHCP, configuration management, and lifecycle management such as upgrades, resets, and more.
+If this host goes down, it will automatically failover to a standby host.